 I naturally gravitated toward English and Lit Research and Criticism during my college years, and the winding trail lead me here to freelancing.
 I enjoy the freedom I have to support writers as they are, whether that be someone with a non-traditional niche, or someone who’s just beginning and needs an extra boost of help.
 Or someone going all in with self pub.
 I get to tailor my work to their needs, and there is little work to be found that allows such freedom of creativity.

 My taste in books varies to a degree that is a bit bizarre.
-My copy of John Green’s The Fault In Our Stars is so covered in margin notes and stickies that it’s barely readable at this point.
+My copy of John Green’s The Fault In Our Stars is so covered in margin scribbles and sticky notes that it’s barely readable at this point.
 But I also LOVE Philippa Gregory’s historical fiction, and my beautiful tome of Robert Burns poetry perpetually rests on my nightstand.

 ~ * ~